Secret & Charming Morocco Desert Spots To Stop By

-One of the reasons why Morocco is a famous touristic destination is the fact that it is a relatively tiny country but has so many experiences to offer.
-The deserts in Morocco are definitely one of the most magical Moroccan attractions you can try.
+One of the reasons why Morocco is a famous touristic destination is the fact that it is a relatively tiny country but has so many experiences to offer, and exploring Morocco desert is definitely one of the most magical Moroccan attractions you can try.

-In fact, if you are planning on visiting the country, deserts in Morocco are a real must.
-One of my friends told me this was one of the best travel experiences of his life.
+In fact, if you are planning on visiting the country, visiting the Moroccan desert is a must-do.
+One of my friends told me this was one of the best travel experiences in his life.
 Watching the sun rising on top of a dune, walking in infinite looking sandy valleys, spending the night in oasis towns watching the sky full of stars: a magical and unforgettable moment.

-Here is an overview of the most known and loved desert spots in Morocco.
-If you are a visual person like me, I will give you at the end of the article a Map with all cited desert spots so you memorize easier the different locations and distances.
+Here is an overview of the most known and loved spots in the Moroccan desert.
+If you are a visual person like me, I will give you at the end of the post a Map with all the cited desert spots so you memorize easier the different locations and distances.
 And if you want a wider picture of all the things Morocco has to offer, make sure you don’t miss my articles on the best places to visit in Morocco and the best things to do in Morocco.

 Now, let’s give our eyes a treat with these gorgeous Moroccan desert spots.

 Ouarzazate is one of the biggest towns in the south of Morocco.
 It is known for holding the Kasbah Taourirt, built in the 19th century and only held together by sand and straw.
 It is one of Morocco’s most impressive monuments.